grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 How it **works**:

 - Mimir ingesters are stateful services
-- Having 2+ ingesters `OOMKilled` may cause a cluster outage
+- Having 2+ ingesters `OOMKilled` might cause a cluster outage
 - Ingester memory baseline usage is primarily influenced by memory allocated by the process (mostly Go heap) and mmap-ed files (used by TSDB)
 - Ingester memory short spikes are primarily influenced by queries and TSDB head compaction into new blocks (occurring every 2h)
 - A pod gets `OOMKilled` once its working set memory reaches the configured limit, so it's important to prevent ingesters' memory utilization (working set memory) from getting close to the limit (we need to keep at least 30% room for spikes due to queries)